Lena Diab

 Lena Metlege Diab (born August 17, 1965) is a Canadian politician who has served as the minister of immigration, refugees and citizenship since 2025.
-A member of the Liberal Party, Diab was elected to the House of Commons in 2021 and serves as the member of Parliament (MP) for Halifax West.
+A member of the Liberal Party, Diab was elected to the House of Commons in 2021 and serves as the member of Parliament (MP) for Halifax West—Peggy's Cove.
 She was previously a member of the Nova Scotia House of Assembly from 2013 to 2021.

 Diab was elected to the Nova Scotia House of Assembly in the 2013 provincial election as a member of the Nova Scotia Liberal Party.
 She represented Halifax Armdale and served as the provincial immigration minister as well as minister of justice, attorney general and provincial secretary.
 She did not run for another term in the provincial legislature in the 2021 Nova Scotia general election, opting instead to run in the 2021 Canadian federal election for the Liberal Party of Canada, in which she was elected MP for Halifax West.
 She was re-elected in the 2025 federal election and was appointed Minister of Immigration, Refugees and Citizenship.

 Early life and career

 Diab was born in Halifax, the daughter of first-generation Lebanese immigrants.
 She moved to Lebanon at age 2 but then moved back to Halifax at age 11, escaping the Lebanese Civil War.

 Diab graduated from Saint Mary's University in 1985 with a Bachelor of Arts in economics and political science.
 She worked as a page at the Nova Scotia Legislature during this time.

 She then attended Dalhousie University where she obtained her Master of Public Administration in 1987 and Bachelor of Laws in 1990.
 Diab practiced law and operated a small business in Halifax.

 Diab is a noted community leader and volunteer.
 She is the recipient of the "Outstanding Professional of the Year" award (2010) from the Canadian Lebanese Chamber of Commerce and Industry.
 She has received the "Mainland North Champion Award" (2010).
 Diab was a recipient of the Queen Elizabeth II Diamond Jubilee Medal (2013).
 She received the "Nova Scotia Provincial Volunteer Award" (2013).
+She was appointed one of Her Majesty's counsel, learned in the law (Queen's Counsel) in 2018.
 She has served many years as the President of the Canadian Lebanon Society of Halifax, and oversaw the celebration of the 75th Anniversary celebrations held throughout Halifax in 2013.
 She has served as a volunteer in many other community organizations, including as a member of the parish council for Our Lady of Lebanon Maronite Catholic Church in Halifax.